-- 1. Smoking and the use of tobacco products is prohibited on all School property by students, staff, and any other person, except as set out in Article 8. - 2.
-No Smoking signs shall be posted in all facilities of the Catholic Independent Schools Diocese of Prince George. - 3.
+- 1. Smoking and the use of tobacco products including vapour products is prohibited on all School property by students, staff, and any other person, except as set out in Article 8. - 2.
+"No Smoking" signs shall be posted in all facilities of the Catholic Independent Schools Diocese of Prince George. - 3.
 Users of rental or leased space in the school facilities of the Diocese are to be advised of this policy. - 4.
-If a staff member fails to adhere to the administrative policy and regulation, the immediate supervisor shall undertake progressive discipline. - a.
+If a staff member fails to adhere to the administrative policy, the immediate supervisor shall undertake progressive discipline. - a.
 The staff member will be informed of the policy and encouraged to adhere to it. - b.
 The staff member will be given verbal warnings on failure to adhere to the policy. - c.
 The staff member is given a written letter of reprimand with a copy to their personnel file. - d.
 If a staff member continues to fail to adhere to the policy, the immediate supervisor shall refer the matter to the Superintendent of Schools. - 5.
-In addition no student shall possess Tobacco products on school property. - 6.
-If an adult possesses tobacco products on school property, he/she shall not smoke or otherwise consume same on school property. - 7.
-If a student fails to adhere to this administrative policy and regulation, the principal may take disciplinary action as deemed appropriate in the circumstances. - 8.
+In addition, no student shall possess tobacco products or vapour products on school property. - 6.
+If an adult possesses tobacco products and/or vapour products on school property, he/she shall not smoke or otherwise consume same on school property. - 7.
+If a student fails to adhere to this administrative policy the principal may take disciplinary action as deemed appropriate in the circumstances. - 8.
 The use of tobacco products is permitted for Aboriginal ceremonies.

-Category: Policy: EDUCATION POLICY MANUAL PERSONNEL 437
+Category: EDUCATION POLICY MANUAL PERSONNEL

+Policy: 437

 Approved Date: June 14, 2010

 Revised Date:

 Page: 1 of 1